rogerodipo/rogerodipo/README.md

 - 👋 Hi, I’m @rogerodipo
-- 👀 Living is cool.
+- 👀 Life is good, life is great, life is unbelievable.
 - 🌱 I’m currently learning how to make the most of it
 - 💞️ I’m looking to collaborate on this.
 - 📫 How to reach me : roger@vanguard.bi